 If you’re planning on making a career in healthcare, it’s important to have a clear idea of what you want to do.
 Many options are available, from working as a doctor or nurse to becoming a medical researcher or administrator.
 You’ll need to decide which path is right for you before you can start taking steps towards your goal.
 The best way to do this is to research the different options and talk to healthcare professionals already working in the field.
 This will give you a better idea of what each role entails and whether it’s something you could see yourself doing long-term.

-In some cases, you may be able to land a healthcare job with no prior experience.
+In some cases, you may be able to land a healthcare job like med tech jobs for example with no prior experience.
 However, most roles will require at least some experience working in the field.
 This could involve completing an internship or working as a certified nurse assistant (CNA) while you’re still in school.
 It’s also a good idea to look for opportunities to shadow healthcare professionals to get a better sense of what the job entails.
 The experience you gain will make you a more competitive job candidate and help you be better prepared for the challenges you’ll face on the job.
 Though, it’s important to remember that no amount of experience can truly prepare you for everything you’ll encounter as a healthcare professional.
 However, the more experience you have, the better equipped you will be to deal with whatever comes your way.

 Assessment Of Strengths And Skills